rpshah99/BIOS611-Data-Science-Project/README.md

 count of the summaries of the DMT trips based on the method by which DMT was consumed.

-The last step I took was to ask if the drug trips changes based on what substance was taken and the substances that I focused on were alcohol, cannabis, DMT and Salvia divinorum.
-First I tidied the data in order to remove other substances and the columns that weren't associated with the drug trips summaries.
-Then I found the word count for each summary associated with each drug trip and plotted them on a box plot.
+The last step I took was to ask if the top words changed if someone took Salvia divinorum rather than DMT.
+I ran the same code that I did for DMT but I used it on the Salvia divinorum data set.
+I found that most of the top words were similar but there were some words that differed.